Table of Contents[Hide][Show]

 - If you have an important issue, it may be better to go to your local Social Security Office than call.

 - If your benefits are terminated after a CDR, it’s important to seek legal advice.
-An experienced Social Security Disability attorney can help you appeal the decision and maintain your benefits.
+An experienced Social Security disability attorney can help you appeal the decision and maintain your benefits.

-If you’re currently receiving Social Security Disability benefits, it’s important to remember that your benefits may not be permanent.
+If you’re currently receiving Social Security disability benefits, it’s important to remember that your benefits may not be permanent.
 The SSA will continue to review your claim every so often, so it is important that you continue to receive treatment.
-If your benefits are terminated and you need to file an appeal, a Social Security Disability lawyer can help.